Amur tigers are Endangered

 - Female tigers will have litters of between two and six cubs.

-- Amur tigers are thought to be the palest tiger subspecies and can reach up to 250kg and three metres in length!
+- Amur tigers are thought to be the palest tiger subspecies and can reach up to 250kg and three metres in length

 - By the 1940s, fewer than 40 Amur tigers were thought to remain in the wild.
 The Amur subspecies was saved from extinction when Russia became the first country in the world to grant its resident tigers full conservation protection.

-What they eat: Amur tigers are meat eaters, often found hunting deer, wild pigs, moose, hares and other animals that live in their habitat.
+Amur tigers are meat eaters, often found hunting deer, wild pigs, moose, hares and other animals that live in their habitat.

+Two critical threats to Amur tigers are hunting and deforestation.
 We're working to protect Amur tigers in the wild, using camera traps to track poaching on tigers, and through building relationships with people to increase the awareness of protecting these fantastic animals.